 Condition: Good.
 Former library copy.
 Pages intact with minimal writing/highlighting.
 The binding may be loose and creased.
 Dust jackets/supplements are not included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
 Seller Inventory # 16996159-20

 Unknown.
-Condition: Fair.
+Condition: Good.
 No Jacket.
-Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0425155161I5N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0425155161I3N00

 Seller: Adventures Underground, Richland, WA, U.S.A.